open-rmf/rmf/docs/Project-Roles.md

 While most PMC meetings are open to the public, PMC members are generally *expected* to attend---barring any scheduling conflict.
 Project Committers who are not PMC members are encouraged to attend, but it is not a basic expectation of the Committer role.

+The schedule of the PMC meeting as well as how to access it are given on the [Official Recurring Project Events post](https://discourse.openrobotics.org/t/official-recurring-project-events/50733).

 For Open-RMF, PMC members are always Committers, and typically have privileged Committer access to all repos belonging to the project.
 They carry all the responsibilities and expectations of a Committer, but additionally are expected to participate in formal decisions and help shape the roadmap of the project.